 - 1. Convey your disapproval, without showing any anger - a.
 Get the child's attention - b.
 Say "No, don't do that" or "stop" in a firm and calm voice and facial expressions of displeasure - 2.
 Give about 10 seconds for the child to respond, stay calm - 3.
 If the child persists with unwanted behaviour, repeat displeasure.
 If the child continues with the unwanted behaviour, go to the next step.

-Step 4: Ignoring the wrong behaviour
+Step 4: if the unwanted behaviour continues